Skip to main content

 Dr. Ruth Mackay

-Dr. Ruth Mackay - Dr Mackay is a Mechanical Engineer with a particular interest within the biomedical field.
-She gained her undergraduate degree from the University of Dundee in 2007 in Mechnical Engineering.
-This was followed by a her PhD Micro-electromechanical-systems in 2011, also at the University of Dundee, funded by a CASE grant from the EPSRC with IDB Technologies.
-She moved to Brunel in 2011 to work as a Research Fellow on a tanslational MRC grant developing point of care devices.
-She became a lecturer at Brunel in 2015.
-Her research focuses on organ-on-a-chip tecnologies for women's health, low cost point of care diagnostic devices and prosthetics.
-She teaches within the areas of Finite Element Analysis and Medical Device Engineering.
+Dr. Ruth Mackay - Dr. Mackay, a Mechanical Engineer, has a keen interest in the biomedical field.
+She earned her undergraduate degree in Mechanical Engineering from the University of Dundee in 2007.
+Following that, she pursued her PhD in Micro-electromechanical Systems in 2011, also at the University of Dundee, with funding from a CASE grant provided by the EPSRC in collaboration with IDB Technologies.
+In 2011, she joined Brunel as a Research Fellow, contributing to a translational MRC grant focused on developing point-of-care devices.
+Subsequently, in 2015, she assumed the role of a Lecturer at Brunel.
+Her research centers around organ-on-a-chip technologies, low-cost point-of-care diagnostic devices, and prosthetics.
+She currently leads the Organ on a Chip Group at Brunel.
+Additionally, she lectures in the fields of Finite Element Analysis and Medical Device Engineering.

 Dr Elisabete Silva